transparency-dev/trillian-tessera/README.md

 [AppendOptions](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#AppendOptions.WithAntispam) and
 [MigrateOptions](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#AppendOptions.WithAntispam).

+> [!Tip]
-Persistent antispam is fairly expensive in terms of storage-compute, so should only be used where it is actually necessary.
+> Persistent antispam is fairly expensive in terms of storage-compute, so should only be used where it is actually necessary.

+> [!Note]
-Note that Tessera's antispam mechanism is _best effort_; there is no guarantee that all duplicate entries will be suppressed.
+> Tessera's antispam mechanism is _best effort_; there is no guarantee that all duplicate entries will be suppressed.
-This is a trade-off; fully-atomic "strong" deduplication is _extremely_ expensive in terms of throughput and compute costs, and would limit Tessera to only being able to use transactional type storage backends.
+> This is a trade-off; fully-atomic "strong" deduplication is _extremely_ expensive in terms of throughput and compute costs, and
+> would limit Tessera to only being able to use transactional type storage backends.

 ### Witnessing